Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 21 - esreveR: Script reverses its input.

-Task 21 - DJ Cut Killer: Script displays all users and their home directories, sorted by users.
+Task 22 - DJ Cut Killer: Script displays all users and their home directories, sorted by users.

+Task 23 - Empty casks make the most noise: Script finds all empty files and directories in the current directory and all sub-directories.